Digitizing scrapbook with camera and laptop.

 Think of a file format as the 'language' your digital photos speak.
 To make sure everyone can view your scrapbook pages, it’s best to use a universal format.
 JPG and PDF files are excellent choices because they maintain great quality without being too large, making them easy to email or share online.
 When you scan, aim for a resolution of at least 300 DPI (dots per inch).
 This ensures the images are crisp and clear, whether you’re viewing them on a screen or printing them out for a new project.
 It’s the sweet spot for preserving all those tiny, precious details.

-Create Digital Photo Albums
+How to Create Beautiful Digital Photo Albums

 Your digitized scrapbook pages are more than just files—they’re building blocks for new creative projects.
 You can easily upload the scanned pages to a photo service to design a modern, printed photo book.
 This is a wonderful way to give a personalized gift or create a coffee table book for your own home.
 You can also arrange the images in a new digital layout, adding text to tell the stories behind the photos.
 If you're starting with physical albums, a professional album scanning service can give you high-quality digital pages that are perfect for redesigning and sharing.